rsmith-nl/scripts/README.rst

 All these programs are tested and in use on the FreeBSD operating system.
 The shell-scripts use the plain old ``sh`` that comes with FreeBSD, but should work with ``bash``.
+Bug reports and patches welcome.
 Most of it should work on other BSD systems, Linux or OS-X without major problems.

 The Python_ scripts are written in for Python 3.
 A lot of them will work on version 2.7 with small changes.
 The Python scripts should work on other BSD